maillouxc/Fallout-4-Terminal/README.md

 programming project in a while, and my first one on GitHub.
 Since the majority of my programming life has been spent in the Java world, I figured I'd try to create this in C# so I could learn what life is like on the .NET framework side of things.

-UPDATE: FINISHED!
-FINALLY!
-Er, well, as finished as I'm going to make it.
-It's not exactly where I wanted it to be, but I think I've gotten all the knowledge and experience that this program can give me, and I need to move on to other things.

 ## TO POTENTIAL CONTRIBUTORS:
 There are PLENTY of things left to do here.
 See the issues section for guidance.
 Working in a codebase that you didn't write is a CRITICAL skill for new developers to build.